JWW87/CentralAuth-Docs/docs/user/bot-detection.md

 ### Can I try again if I get a warning about suspicious behaviour?

 Yes, you can try to log in again.
-There is no cooldown period or limit on the number of login attempts.
 Your account will not be blocked if you get this warning.